evahteri/Read-Review/README.md

  - Read lists can be created and edited
  - Forms look good on mobile
  - Inputs are now checked better
+ - Books can be found when author is searched

  ### Known flaws
  - Database accepts same author/book with different uppercase/lowercase letters
- - Books cannot be searched by author
  - No messages to users when new books or authors are created

 ## Main features